 - have earned a cumulative grade point average (GPA) of 3.5 or higher upon completion of his or her undergraduate study;

-- be matriculated in an approved master’s degree in education program at a SUNY or CUNY college or university which leads to a career as a public elementary or secondary education teacher;
+- be matriculated in an approved master’s degree in education program at a SUNY or CUNY college or university which leads to a certification as a public elementary or secondary education teacher;

 - be enrolled in such program on a full-time basis;

-- not be in default on a student loan made under any NYS or federal education loan program or repayment of any NYS award;
+- be in a non-default status on a student loan made under any NYS or federal education loan program or repayment of any NYS award;

-A recipient will receive an annual award equal to the annual full-time tuition charged to NYS resident students attending a graduate program at SUNY or CUNY.
+A recipient receives an annual award equal to the annual full-time tuition charged to NYS resident students attending a graduate program at SUNY or CUNY.
 The maximum annual award for the 2016-17 academic year is $10,870 or actual tuition, whichever is less.